skjkanchan/OSProject3/devlog.md

 I fixed the issue with insert, it was because my line currVal != 0=null was wrong since currVal is never null so I changed the null to -1 and it works.
 I also ended up changing some output and i'm still working on some.

 # May 11 6:39pm
+a.
 I am now ending this project session.
 I think I am basically done with the project as all the output is normal, the hexdump seems to be correct, and all the functions/commands are working as they do in the project overview video.
 All I have left to do in the next project session is to complete the readme, clean up my files by deleting the unnecessary ones I generated while testing, and then turn in my project.

 # May 11 8:40pm
 a.
 I am now starting this project session.
 Since last session, I dont have any new thoughts about the project itself since I am basically done with it.
 Everything seemed to be working correctly.

 b.
 This project session I plan on writing the read me and then submitting the project.

 # May 11 9:44pm
+a.
 I am now ending this final project session.
 I finished my ReadMe and finished testing my program one more time and everything compiles and works as intended.
 I will now make a final commit and submit this project.